Heroes and Villains (Once Upon a Time): In Storybrooke

-In between the events, Regina and Robin were able to wake Marian up from her ice curse, and later on thanked Regina for saving her even though she was aware that Robin still has feelings for her and vice versa; Regina tells Marian that she wants Robin to be happy for Roland's sake.
+In between these events, Regina and Robin were able to wake Marian up from her ice curse.
+At Granny’s, Marian thanked Regina for saving her even though letting her die would let her and Robin be together.
+Marian tells Regina that she knows Robin loves her and that she won’t stand in their way if they decide to resume their relationship.
+Regina tells Marian that she wants Robin to be happy with her for Roland's sake.
 However, as Regina tells Robin that he needs to be with Marian, the spell quickly resurfaced to freeze her heart.
 Regina tells Robin that in order for Marian to live, she must cross the town line and enter our world (and along with it, will no longer be able to return to Storybrooke), meaning the spell would not be able to harm her, but at the same time she tells Robin that both him and Roland have to accompany her.
 A reluctant Robin eventually gives in.
 As he, along with Marian and Roland, leaves Storybrooke, Robin gives Regina a final kiss before he leaves with his family to start their new life and identities.
 Also watching this was Gold, who tells Regina about the fairy tale book and that he doesn't know who was the author, but wishes her the best in finding her happy ending.

 Later that evening, Emma places Hook's heart back in and they embrace and kiss, then she joins Regina for a drink at Granny's.
 Henry arrives to tells the two that he found a secret place in the Lakeside mansion.
 Henry pulls a wall sconces on a wall rotation and the wall opens to reveal a secret library that contains with full of blank potential storybooks, all with a cover similar to the fairytale books.
 With this revelation, Emma joins Henry and Regina in tracking down the author.